pellared/otel-logs-talk/slides.md

 <!--
 Why the distinction?

-Because not every line your app spits out deserves to be treated like a meaningful business event.
+Because not every log your application emits deserves to be treated like something meaningful.

 Events are intentional, instrumented with purpose, not sprinkled around like debugging salt.